tomaz-suller/my-site/content/posts/2024-08-17/solarizing-papermod.md

     This way, we're in effect overloading the Chroma stylesheet provided by the theme.

-1. Add `.dark` before the Solarized Dark config
+1. Add `.dark` before the Solarized Dark config.
     Now you should have a file with duplicated rules like
     ```css
     /* Background */ .bg { color:#586e75;background-color:#eee8d5; }